craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Underdark/Locations & Holdings/Forgehome.md

 ### General Public Disposition

 ### Background
+Forgehome is one of the largest settlements on this side of the surface, and primarily acts as a mining town.
+Forgehome is an extended outpost of

 ##### Forgehome
 ```
 The largest dwarven settlement this side of the surface, a mining town, soon to be moved on from.
 The Mayors (not Kings, as this is an impermanent place) rule this place, and are typically other dwarves.
 The people of Forgehome still recall the reign of Keldo, the halfling, as a prosperous peace time for the city.